 Before you can link xAPI content as training material in a course, you must first create a predefined list of links in the LMS in order for your platform to be able to play the content for learners.
 To do so, access the Admin Menu, then select the Advanced Settings option from the Settings section.
 Then, access the E-Learning tab.

-In the xAPI External Content section, add the link of the object of the corresponding text field, then press Add.
-It will then appear in the list below.
-Then, press Save.
-If you want to add a salt secret to the link, return to the xAPI External Content section, find the link and press the lock icon in the link’s row.
+If you want to add a salt secret to the link, return to the xAPI (Tin Can) External Content section, find the link and press the lock icon in the link’s row.
 Add and confirm the salt secret and press the check mark.
 Then, press Save again.

 If you do not add the salt secret to the link, it will enable the third party to work like normal xAPI content launched from your platform.
 By providing the salt secret, this will validate a call out, adding a “checksum” of the parameters and salt secret, which makes the third party available to validate the content’s launch.

-Once you’ve added the link, return to the Training Materials page for a course (see instructions above, if necessary).
-Then, select Tin Can from the Training Materials dropdown menu.
+Once you’ve added the link, return to the Training Material page for a course (see instructions above, if necessary).
+Then, select xAPI (Tin Can) from the Add Training Material dropdown menu.
 On the upload page, flag the From URL option.
-Then, choose a URL from the Select URL dropdown menu.
-These are all of the links that you added in the Advanced Settings area of the platform.
+Then, choose a URL from the Select URL/Domain dropdown menu.
+These are all of the links that you added in the E-Learning tab of the Advanced Settings area of the platform.

 Lastly, move to the Enhanced Security tab, flag the option to add an OAuth code to the launch URL, then select the OAuth client from the corresponding dropdown menu.
-Then, press Save Changes to create your learning object.
+Then, press Save Changes to create your training material.

 Managing Learning Object Settings